AlphaCloudX/Schedule-Optimizer/README.md

 Once these variables are all set either through your IDE or text editor of choice you can run the python script in your terminal window.

-This is designed for python 3 so any version works, as mentioned above there are no external dependencies so it will work out of the box.
+This is designed for python 3 so any version works.

 To run the python script simply do:
 ```bash